DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 [!?]

 Vanessa extended her hand.
-While she have been under so-called Zero Code attack, she instead grabbed so-called rasterrizer monster by its neck in return.
+While she have been under so-called Zero Code attack, she instead grabbed so-called rasterizer monster by its neck in return.

 "For Alfreyja's dog, my neck would be too luxurious treat."